Clemapfel/jluna/docs/installation.md

 (...)
 ```

 This is because the official julia header `julia.h` is slightly out of date.
-The warning is unrelated to `jluna`s codebase. `jluna` itself should report no warnings or errors.
+The warning is unrelated to `jluna`s codebase, `jluna` itself should report no warnings or errors.
 If this is not the case, head to [troubleshooting](#troubleshooting).

 We verify everything works by running `JLUNA_TEST` which we just compiled: